Billy Smith (rugby league, born 1942): Representative career

-He made his Test debut against France in 1964 in his first season as a halfback.
+Smith made his Test debut against France in 1964 in his first season as a halfback.
 In 1966 Smith won the Harry Sunderland Medal when Australia retained the Ashes at home for the first time.
 His tackling of the heavyweight English forwards was the decisive factor in this win, and was praised heartily by the press.
 For the next five years Smith missed (due to injury) only one Test match in which Australia was involved.

-In 1967 Smith won the Harry Sunderland Medal again (this time for his performance against New Zealand and was an automatic selection for the Kangaroo tour later that year.
+In 1967 Smith won the Harry Sunderland Medal again (this time for his performance against New Zealand) and was an automatic selection for the Kangaroo tour later that year.
 He played in five Tests and ten minor tour matches but misbehaviour on that tour threatened his international career.
 He was however chosen in Australia's World cup squad in 1968, toured New Zealand in 1969 and was picked against Great Britain in 1970 for all three Tests of the domestic Ashes series.

 In spite of having been fined half his 1967-68 tour bonus, when it came time to pick the 1970 World Cup squad, Smith was selected as vice-captain and, after injury to captain Ron Coote, Smith enjoyed the honour of leading his country in a tournament match against Great Britain at Headingley in October 1970 in which he was also named as man-of-the-match.

 He featured in Australia's 1970 World Cup Final (the "Battle of Leeds") won 12–7 and was sent off in the 78th minute.
 Further injuries prevented Smith retaining his Test spot despite his 110% effort every time he took the field.

 All up Smith appeared in seven Tests against Britain, five against New Zealand and six against France.
 He appeared in eight matches across the 1968 and 1970 World Cups.
 He is listed on the Australian Players Register as Kangaroo No. 392.